-A nine-year-old boy was referred to the University Dental Clinic due to complications related to the endodontic treatment of a nonvital upper left FPM (tooth 26).
+A nine-year-old boy was referred to the University Dental Clinic due to complications related to the endodontic treatment of a non-vital upper left FPM (tooth 26).
 The patient was otherwise healthy, with no metabolic, endocrine or any other systemic disease.
 The likelihood of dental fluorosis was excluded.
 The clinical status is described under Figure 1.
-The final interdisciplinary treatment plan was agreed upon.
-Based
+A final interdisciplinary treatment plan was agreed.
+Based on the results of the analysis of occlusal relations, the poor long-term prognosis of both upper FPMs, and a possible midline shift, a decision to extract both upper FPMs was made.
+Tooth 16 (Fig. 1C) was analysed as described below.